hkust-nlp/ceval/README.md

   dataset=load_dataset(r"ceval/ceval-exam",name="advanced_mathematics")
   ```

-### Usage

-* To facilitate usage, we have organized the file names and English/Chinese names corresponding to 52 subjects.
+To facilitate usage, we have organized the subject name handlers and English/Chinese names corresponding to 52 subjects.
 Please refer to [subject_mapping.json](https://github.com/SJTU-LIT/ceval/blob/main/subject_mapping.json) for details.
 The format is as follows:

   ```
+  # the dict key is the subject handler, and the dict value is (English name, Chinese name, category) tuple
   {
       "computer_network": [
           "Computer Network",